 Another year passed.
-Reason enough to summarize the major milestones I reached the last ~365 days...
+Reason enough to summarize the major milestones I reached in the last ~365 days...

 Finishing my studies 🎓